-WRPM 5991-4 Individual Study in Water Resources Policy and Management (Subject named in title listing)
+WRPM 5991-4 Individual Study in Water Resources Policy and Management

 1-4 hours-- Prereq.: Departmental approval.
 Directed intensive study on a selected problem or special topic.

 Glossary of Terms

 Administrative Withdrawal Course Status: A course that a student is enrolled in but has been withdrawn from by an official of the institution (Faculty, Academic Affairs, Dean of Students) between the start date and the final date of the academic term.
 (Refunds and transcriptions are based on the drop date for the term)